CodeTheCity/stuff-happens/README.md

 # stuff-happens
-Chatbot project to help you find relevant events in your area using RSS feeds from Angus, Aberdeen City and Aberdeenshire.
+Chatbot project to help you find relevant events in your area using RSS feeds from Angus, Aberdeen City, Aberdeenshire and Edinburgh.

 The Bot format follows the tutorial [here](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html)